Updated May 2020

 Banks: ANZ, Bank of South Pacific and Bank of the Cook Islands.
-There are a number of ATM's on the island.
+There are a number of ATMs on the island.

 Sunday: Sunday is dedicated to church, family and rest.
 Bars and eating establishments may be closed.

-Festivals and Events: See Events - Cook Islands.
+Festivals and Events: Cook Islands Events Calendar.

-Bounty Bookshop, next to the Post Office
+Bounty Bookshop, Takuvaine Road (next to the Post Office)

 In The Water

-Captain Tama's Lagoon Cruizes
+Captain Tama's Lagoon Cruizes, Muri

-The trip takes 4.5 hours (11am - 3.30pm) and includes a cruise in a glass bottom boat, 45 minutes of snorkelling (gear supplied if required), BBQ lunch, awesome entertainment and transfers from accommodation if needed - $79 adults.
+The trip takes 4 hours (11am - 3pm) and includes a cruise in a glass bottom boat, 45 minutes of snorkelling (gear supplied if required), BBQ lunch, awesome entertainment and transfers from accommodation if needed - $79 adults.
 We recommend the trip for a seriously good laugh, and good snorkelling.

-A few sources note lagoon pollution including The Cook Island News (WATSAN project moving ahead).
+A few sources have noted lagoon pollution as a problem, most recently Mongabay, and in the past, The Cook Islands News - WATSAN project moving ahead, Can Muri Lagoon be saved?, Lagoon National Disaster.
 Run off from farms (fertilisers and manure) as well as inadequate waste water and sewerage systems are cited as part of the pollution problem.
 The popularity of the lagoon is also no doubt contributing to the decline of healthy coral and fish life.
 It's a challenge for us all as tourists, tourism operators and local populations to preserve our environment but also benefit from the economic advantages that tourism brings, especially to countries like the Cook Islands where tourism is a major income earner.

 Tours / Island Nights / Cultural Villages

-Captain Moko's Fishing Charters, Trip Advisor reviews
+Captain Moko's Fishing Charters.

-Raro Reef Sub, 4 trips daily, Trip Advisor reviews
+Raro Reef Sub, 4 trips daily.

-Raro Buggy Tours
+Raro Buggy Tours.

-Raro Safari Tours - 4WD tours, Trip Advisor reviews
+Raro Mountain Safari Tours - 4WD tours.

 On the town